flatironinstitute/finufft/README.md

 * cleaned up set_nf calls and removed params from within core libs
 * test isign=-1
 * type 3 in 2d, 3d
+* style: headers should only include other headers needed to compile the .h; all other headers go in .cpp, even if that involves repetition I guess.